developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 * If the label is undefined in XML, labels of wildcard-selected apps will be applied to icons as they appear in the Android manifest (if undefined in the Manifest, app will appear with a blank label).
 * Labels longer than 18 characters will be truncated at the 18th character and appended with an ellipsis (...).
 * The label specified in a wildcard search will apply to all apps identified by the search.
-* The wildcard character may appear only once per line and **only at the end of the line**.
+* The wildcard character might appear only once per line and **only at the end of the line**.
 * The following wildcard searches have been blocked by EHS as a security measure, avoiding the accidental inclusion of all standard Android apps:

     * com.android.&#42;